jhallen/pic-macros/README.md

 The syntax used is compatible with Microchip's [MPASM](https://ww1.microchip.com/downloads/en/DeviceDoc/30400g.pdf) and the open source [GPASM](https://gputils.sourceforge.io/).

+Note that this is the old syntax, which is very different from that used in the newer XC8 PIC Assembler.

 Simply include "macros.inc" into your assembly source file with:

 ~~~